 events with 100M rows, for a ~5-year timespan.

 Building the Pipe¶

-If you’ve gone through the Intro guides on Transforming and Exposing data, you already know how to create endpoints with Tinybird that accept dynamic parameters.
+If you’ve gone through the Quick Start (CLI) guide, you already know how to create endpoints with Tinybird.
 Here, we’ll go even further and you’ll learn how to use our templating language to add more logic to your API endpoints.

 Learning more about our templating language:

 In addition to the main section of our docs on Tinybird’s templating language to pass query parameters to endpoints, you can also learn about variables and the functions that are available within templates in this Advanced Templates section.

 The endpoint created in the intro guides returns sales per day of an ecommerce store, and takes a start and end date.
 The problem of having a fixed period of one day to aggregate data is that the amount of data transferred will vary a lot, depending on the selected dates, as well as the work that the client will have to do on the frontend to render that data.
 Also, if the start and end dates are close, the grouping window will be too big and the backend won’t return data with a high enough level of detail.

 Fortunately, we can add conditional logic when defining API endpoints in Tinybird and, depending on the range of dates selected, the endpoint will return data grouped by one of these periods: